Bridging the Skills Gap: Workforces for Electrification

 Energeia analyzed hourly wages for blue-collar jobs and compared them to the hourly wages of the contractors who install building electrification appliances.
 The findings showed that plumbers, electricians, and HVAC professionals all make significantly more than most non-BE blue-collar jobs in this example.

-The only non-building electrification blue-collar job that makes more than contractors related to building electrification technologies is construction, which makes ~$1 more per hour than HVAC professionals
+As shown in Figure 10, the only non-building electrification blue-collar job that makes more than contractors related to building electrification technologies is construction, which makes ~$1 more per hour than HVAC professionals.
+The key takeaway here is that plumbers, electricians, and HVAC professionals have competitive salaries when compared to other trade jobs.

 Figure 10 – Contractor Wages Compared to Blue Collar Trades, Source: Employment Development Department (EDD), Energeia analysis